-- 1 set of return flights from Heathrow to Lilongwe or Blantyre
+- 1 set of return flights from Heathrow to Blantyre, Malawi

 - Travel insurance

 - Medical vaccinations and Malaria treatment

 - Visa costs

 - Board and lodging in our volunteers accommodation.

-Krizevac will inform you of the process for making these arrangements.
-If at anytime you feel able to fund some or all of these elements yourself, please make this known to us as it will save valuable charity funds.
+Krizevac is a charity so if at any time you feel able to fund some or all of these elements yourself, please make this known to us as it will save valuable charity funds.